 This week on our Adventure Experts Series we invite you to sit with us whilst we discuss Overlanding Safety with fellow Van Lifer & Veteran Traveler – Aidan Klimenko (former Vanajeros)

 Behind the scenes of our Adventure Experts interview.
-When our Kombi pulled up besides Aidan’s hightop syncro we were immediately jealous of the extra strength, size and space of the more modern VW.
+When our Kombi pulled up beside Aidan’s hightop Syncro we were immediately jealous of the extra strength, size, and space of the more modern VW.

 Be polite and patient with their questions, never show frustration and always keep an eye on them during any searches.

 Products we use to help with Overlanding Safety

 Learn more about the products that we think you’ll NEED!